vkhangpham/taxonomy-generation/docs/modules/web-mining.md

 - Acquire institutional content safely and efficiently, producing normalized page snapshots for downstream S0 segmentation.

 Core Tech
-- Firecrawl v2.0 (SDK/API) as the unified fetch/render/crawl layer; no custom scrapers or browser automation.
+- Firecrawl v2 `scrape` API as the unified fetch/render/crawl layer; no custom scrapers or browser automation.
-- Built-in JS rendering for client-side apps; configurable timeouts and concurrency.
+- Adaptive JS rendering fallback: perform a lightweight fetch first, then re-fetch with rendering when HTML is empty/client-side; mark snapshots as `meta.rendered=true`.
 - Snapshot caching with TTL and checksum-based dedup to minimize re-fetching.

 Scope